Before you arrive

 Whatever kind of accommodation you prefer, those who start searching early will have the greatest selection to choose from.

-Also go to All about Housing
+Please go to All about Housing for more information about the different options.

 Incoming students from EU countries and Turkey